Nick Adams (actor, born 1931): Early life and career

-Adams's friends teased him about his acting ambitions.
+Although a successful athlete at Henry Snyder High School, Adamschock failed to get a part in the school play when he was a senior.
+Adamshock's friends teased him about his acting ambitions.
 "Everybody thought I was crazy," he recalled.
 "My father said, 'Nick, get a trade, be a barber or something.'
 I said, 'But, Pop, I want to do something where I can make lots of money.
 You can't make lots of money with just a trade.'"
-After a year of unpaid acting in New York, Adams hitchhiked to Los Angeles.
+After a year of unpaid acting in New York, he hitchhiked to Los Angeles.